I’m a diagnosed perfectionist and I’m coming clean! And I know there are more of you out there! And this post is for you.

 I’ve blogged about my journey into a new career quite a bit, but something I never mentioned is during that time I also saw a counsellor.
 My first year living in Toronto was really rough.

 Starting a new life without knowing anyone was probably the most difficult thing I’ve ever done.
 I sought out some help to cope with everything better, and one of the things I learned about myself was that I am a perfectionist.
-It seemed obvious once the words were verbalized, but before that I never really considered it.
+My counsellor literally diagnosed me as a classic perfectionist.
+I had no idea this was an actually thing in the psychological world, and I’d honestly never really thought about myself like that.

 Looking back, it makes perfect sense though.
 I’ve always been someone who wants to do everything the right way, even though that’s a completely unrealistic expectation to set for oneself.
 In order to learn something new, you’re not going to know how to do it perfectly on your first try.
 Mistakes and failures are par for the course, and it’s something I know I’ll struggle with throughout my adulthood.